In 1732, Benjamin Franklin, under his alias Richard Saunders, kicked off something huge with Poor Richard's Almanac.

 Customers want content that helps them make better and smarter decisions, so providing that for them can help you gain the trust of your customers, leads, and the industry as a whole.

-Since people usually seek out information from sources they trust, establishing yourself as a respectable and trust-worthy brand will make people return more frequently.
-It also gives more reasons for your visitors to stick around, navigate through your website, spend more time on it and thus maximize the chances of them purchasing in your e-commerce.
+Since people usually seek out information from sources they trust, establishing yourself as a respectable and trustworthy brand will make people return more frequently.
+It also gives more reasons for your visitors to stick around, navigate through your website, spend more time on it and thus maximise the chances of them purchasing in your e-commerce.

 After all, you want to learn from and do business with people you trust, don’t you?

-Creating quality content for each stage of your customers’ journey can help you easily convert these visitors into leads and leads into customers.
-The most important is to provide content that engages customers during each phase of their journey and to guide them to make a better and faster-purchasing decision.
-Content marketing clearly helps to create faster sales funnel.
+Creating quality content for each stage of your customer’s journey can help you easily convert these visitors into leads and leads into customers.
+The most important is to provide content that engages customers during each phase of their journey and to guide them to make a better and faster purchasing decision.
+Content marketing helps to create a faster sales funnel.

 This will lead to an increase in your sales and thus your revenues.
 So despite results not showing up directly, in the long run, content marketing can be a real lever for boosting sales and revenues.

 Providing helpful and relevant information on questions and topics that are interesting to your target audience is the best way to start a conversation and get them to interact with your brand or around your brand.
-A good way to drive engagement can be by sharing your content on social media such as Facebook or Instagram or LinkedIn.
-This will also help you to drive social media traffic, which is one of the most powerful ways to reach and engage with new leads while at the same time nurture a long-lasting relationship with your current customers.
+A good way to drive engagement can be by sharing your content on social media such as Facebook, TikTok, Instagram, or LinkedIn.

 The more content you create, the more visibility your brand gets.

-It gives you an opportunity to be more consistent in the delivery of the message behind your brand.
+It allows you to be more consistent in the delivery of the message behind your brand.
 A highly visible brand sticks in the minds of customers, and through quality content, can create an emotional connection with its followers.

 As Pat Ahern brilliantly quoted it in his article on Junto: Content marketing makes life way easier for your customer service team.

 Providing quality content where you explain how your services or your product work can help you decrease the number of tickets your customers raise.

 Content marketing has a proactive approach to customer service, as you’ll be able to produce content such as detailed product pages, videos, articles, etc. that will help answer your customers' questions.
 You can also, as an example, write posts that answer the most frequent questions asked by your customers.

 Content marketing isn’t just more enjoyable than traditional marketing, it is also much cheaper.
 According to demandmetric, content marketing costs 62% less and generates 3 times as many leads as traditional marketing.
-So not only does it cost less but it also continues to generate traffic long after it is published, whereas paid ads stop generating traffic as soon as your budget runs out.
+So not only does it cost less, but it also continues to generate traffic long after it is published, whereas paid ads stop generating traffic as soon as your budget runs out.

-“If you are not producing 100 pieces of content … every single day you are leaving the greatest opportunity in the world on the table.”
+As Gary Vaynerchuk famously quoted: If you are not producing 100 pieces of content … every single day, you are leaving the greatest opportunity in the world on the table.

-And Gary is right, with so many powerful benefits, it’s easy to understand why more and more companies are investing so much time, money, and effort to create a high quality and extremely valuable content.
+And Gary is right, with so many powerful benefits, it’s easy to understand why more and more companies are investing so much time, money, and effort to create high-quality and extremely valuable content.